RMDE/Half-open-port-scanner/README.md

 For sending, the application uses the packet_headers.h for the structs and for receiving, the appication uses the OS's Network-stack provided structs.

+## Note (Need to fix)
+1. The server response receiving and validation function: this code is not yet functioning properly.